oshara/nopCommerce-Automation/README.md

 # nopCommerce Automation

-Test scenarnios has been automated for nopCommerce web application ussing playwright web automation framework.
+Test scenarnios has been automated for nopCommerce web application using playwright web automation framework.

 ## Features
 - Register